West Hill Park School, Fareham

 What can I say?
 Strong again.
 I like that the creative departments stay open at lunchtimes and weekends, so pupils can continue projects in their own time.
 The music department is a tad on the small size, but there are still plenty of practice rooms (a very solid 80% of children learn an instrument), plus a dedicated teaching space with all the usual instruments – drums kits etc. – as well as a suite of Macs where pupils produce electronic music, some of it pretty impressive.
 One girl’s work, in particular, sounded uncannily similar to Lorde.
 Also take a squizz at the variety of music nights on offer; it says something about the energetic staff behind the department, don’t you think?

 The same goes for art: the space isn’t huge, but teaching staff seem genuinely passionate, lots of fun but also focused on stretching children and encouraging them to try out as many mediums as possible.

 On to drama.
 The 255-seat theatre has a good-sized sound and lighting rig.
 Posters of past plays suggest high production values and a cast acting its socks off.
-This summer Years 3 and 4 are performing the brilliant sounding Robin and The Sherwood Hoodie.
+Next spring Years 5 – 8 are performing the brilliant sounding Mary Poppins.
 Any tickets left for a smallish Muddy Ed?

 Running out of space now, but I also need to mention the large DT room with its 3D printers and laser-cutters, where older pupils were confidently welding and forging their own projects when I popped by.
 Projects include everything from speakers that plug into an iPhone (yes really, they’re doing this aged 10) to dress-making: there is a separate room dedicated to textiles with state-of-the-art design software.
 The emphasis is on exposing pupils to as many creative forms as possible, so that they can all produce something which they are proud of.